ijlee2/embroider-css-modules/docs/my-v2-addon/README.md

 ## What is it?

-`sample-v2-addon` is an Ember addon.
+`my-v2-addon` is an Ember addon with `embroider-css-modules`.
 We use it to check that `embroider-css-modules` is compatible with v2 addons.

 ## Local development